-Here are some additional life events that might kick start a re-think of your life cover:
+Here are some other life events that might require a re-think of your life cover:

 - Getting married (especially if you have a dependent spouse or new dependent children in blended households)

 - Car loan or other major financial commitments